 Sleep deprivation may be used.
-You have indicated that your purpose in using this technique is to reduce the individual's ability to think on his feet and, through the discomfort associated with lack of sleep, to motivate him to cooperate.
+You have indicated that your purpose in using this technique is to reduce the individual's ability to think on his feet and, through the discomfort associated with tack of sleep; to motivate him to cooperate.
 The effect of such sleep deprivation will generally remit after one or two nights of uninterrupted sleep.
 You have informed us that your research has revealed that, in rare instances, some individuals who are already predisposed to psychological problems may experience abnormal reactions to sleep deprivation.
 Even in those cases, however, reactions abate after the individual is permitted to sleep.
 Moreover, personnel with medical training are available to and will intervene in the unlikely event of an abnormal reaction.
 You have orally informed us that you would not deprive Zubaydah of sleep for more than eleven days at a time and that you have previously kept him awake for 72 hours, from which no mental or physical harm resulted.

 You would like to place Zubaydah in a cramped confinement box with an insect.
 You have informed us that he appears to have a fear of insects.
 In particular, you would like to tell Zubaydah that you intend to place a stinging insect into the box with him.
 You would, however, place a harmless insect in the box.
 You have orally informed us that you would in fact place a harmless insect such as a caterpillar in the box with him.
-Your goal in so doing is to use his fears to increase his sense of dread and motivate him to avoid the box in the future by cooperating with interrogators.

 Finally, you would like to use a technique called the "waterboard."
 In this procedure, the individual is bound securely to an inclined bench, which is approximately four feet by seven feet.
 The individual's feet are generally elevated.
 A cloth is placed over the forehead and eyes.
-Water.

-is then applied to the cloth in a controlled manner.
+Water is then applied to the cloth in a controlled manner.
 As this is done, the cloth is lowered until it covers both the nose and mouth.
 Once the cloth is saturated and completely covers the mouth and nose, air flow is slightly restricted for 20 to 40 seconds due to the presence of the cloth.
 This causes an increase in carbon dioxide level in the individual's blood.
 This increase in the carbon dioxide level stimulates increased effort to breathe.
 This effort plus the cloth produces the perception of "suffocation and incipient panic," i.e., the perception of drowning.
 The individual does not breathe any water into his lungs.
 During those 20 to 40 seconds, water is continuously applied from a height of twelve to twenty-four inches.
 After this period, the cloth is lifted, and the individual is allowed to breathe unimpeded for three or four full breaths.
 The sensation of drowning is immediately relieved by the removal of the cloth.
 The procedure may then be repeated.
 The water is usually applied from a canteen cup or small watering can with a spout.
-You have orally informed us that this procedure triggers an automatic physiological sensation of drowning that the individual cannot control even though he may be aware that he is in fact not drowning.
+You have orally informed us that this procedure triggers an automatic physiological sensation of drowning.
 You have also orally informed us that it is likely that this procedure would not last more than 20 minutes in any one application.

 We also understand that a medical expert with SERE experience will be present throughout this phase and that the procedures will be stopped if deemed medically necessary to prevent severe mental or physical harm to Zubaydah.
 As mentioned above, Zubaydah suffered an injury during his capture.
-You have informed us that steps will be taken to ensure that this injury is not in any way exacerbated by the use of these methods and that adequate medical attention will be given to ensure that it will heal properly.
+You have informed us that steps will be taken to ensure that this injury is not in any way exacerbated by the use of these methods and that adequate medical attention will be given to ensure that it will heat properly.